-Whether you have suffered whiplash injuries through to the most serious of injuries in a road accident, motor cycle accident, truck accident, bus accident, bicycle accident or as a pedestrian you may be entitled to claim accident compensation for your injuries.
+Whether you have suffered a whiplash type injury through to the most serious of injuries in a road accident, motor cycle accident, truck accident, bus accident, bicycle accident or as a pedestrian you may be entitled to claim accident compensation for your injuries.

 At Splatt Lawyers we take the stress out of making a claim and manage the injury claim process for you.